 With that in mind, here's everything you should know about diabetes in dogs.

 What is Diabetes in Dogs?

 We’ve all heard of diabetes and the rise of the disease throughout the human population.
 But, did you know, that this increase also correlates with the rise within the canine population?
 Often attributed to poor diet, diabetes is in essence a disease caused by either a lack of insulin or the body's inability to respond to insulin.

 Insulin is a hormone, and it’s an incredibly important part of the digestive process.
 It is ordinarily produced after your dog has eaten food, in order to carry the food to power different areas of the body.

 In a diabetic dog, this delivery system essentially breaks down or leaves all of the fuel just floating around in the bloodstream instead of getting into the cells that need it.

 The two types of diabetes most commonly found in canines are Type 1 and Type 2.

 Type 1 diabetes in dogs

-Those suffering from this variant of diabetes in dogs are insulin dependent, and the condition is characterized by the bodies inability to produce its own insulin.
+Those suffering from this variant of diabetes in dogs are insulin-dependent, and the condition is characterized by the body's inability to produce its own insulin.
 The pancreas is the super organ that is in charge of producing insulin and digestive enzymes, but in this scenario, it’s not doing its job.

 You may be wondering why the pancreas ceases to produce insulin in the first place, and you’re not alone.
 Much research has been done to determine the root cause.